MaoZiming/papers/3-storage-systems/32-storage.md

   - No index is needed, since a cache block can go anywhere in the cache.
 Every tag must be compared when finding a block in the cache, but block placement is very flexible!

 ## Transactions as a means for reliability: journaling file systems and redo logging

+- A transaction is an atomic sequence of reads and writes that takes the system from consistent state to another.
+  - Transactions extend the concept of atomic updates from memory to persistent storage

 ### Journal File Systems